Daisy Bates organized the "Little Rock Nine"

-On this date we remember the birth of Daisy Bates.
-She was an African-American civil rights activist who coordinated the integration of the Little Rock Central High School.
+*On this date we remember the birth of Daisy Bates.
+She was an African American civil rights activist who coordinated the integration of Little Rock, Arkansas's Central High School.

-Born in 1912 in Huttig, Ark., Daisy Lee Gatson Bates never knew her parents; her mother was killed by three white men after she resisted their sexual advances.
-Her father left town, fearing reprisals if he sought to prosecute those responsible.
+Born in 1912 in Huttig, Ark., Daisy Gatson Bates never knew her parents; her mother was killed by three white men after she resisted their sexual advances; her father left town, fearing reprisals if he sought to prosecute those responsible.
 Orlee and Susie Smith, friends of her parents, adopted her.
 In 1941, she married L.C.
 Bates, a journalist.
-They moved to Little Rock, AR, and established a newspaper, the Arkansas State Press; it became the leading African- American newspaper in the state and a powerful voice in the Civil Rights Movement.
+They moved to Little Rock, Arkansas, and established a newspaper, the Arkansas State Press; it became the leading African American newspaper in the state and a powerful voice in the Civil Rights Movement.

 The African American Desk Reference